 When an SSD has used up 90% of the life of its flash memory, the SoftRAID Monitor will start warning you every 24 hours.
 When it has used up 99% of the life, the SoftRAID Monitor tells you to replace the SSD immediately.

-If you have the full version of SoftRAID, you can set up SoftRAID's Monitor to send out an email warning anytime it finds a problem with one of your disks or volumes.
 The email can be sent to any number of email addresses, and, unlike other utilities, the SoftRAID Monitor does not use Apple's Mail program.
 You don't even have to be logged in for the SoftRAID Monitor to send out an email—making it ideal for any servers you need to keep track of.

 The email system built into the SoftRAID Monitor is robust and easy to configure.
 For most popular email services, you simply select the type of service and enter your username and password.
 SoftRAID will automatically configure all other settings.